COVID-19 Vaccine Timeline AcceleratedMarch 19, 2021

 Good news!
 The State announced several key updates regarding the phasing and pace of Connecticut’s COVID-19 vaccine roll-out.

-First, the next phase of the roll out, which expands eligibility to individuals aged 45 to 54, will begin today, March 19. .
+First, the next phase of the roll out, which expands eligibility to individuals aged 45 to 54, begins today, March 19.

 It’s important to note that these dates are for appointment eligibility.
 They are not a guarantee of a timeline in which you will receive the vaccine.

 Connecticut continues to rank among the top five states in the nation in the percentage of our population that has been vaccinated.
 Individuals who are currently eligible to receive the vaccine in Connecticut include:

 - Healthcare personnel;

 - Residents and staff of long-term care facilities;

 - Residents and staff of select congregate settings; and